jaysoo/nx-react-book/manuscript/chapter2.md

 T> Nx provides us with the `nx generate` or `nx g` command to *quickly* create new libraries from scratch.
 T>
 T> When running `nx g` we can optionally provide a collection such as `@nrwl/web:lib` as opposed to `lib`.
 This will tell Nx to use the generator from that specific collection rather than the default as set in `nx.json`.
+T>
+T> Nx enforces module boundaries through tags and `@nrwl/nx/enforce-module-boundaries` ESLint rule.
+The boundaries allow us to better organize and manage our workspace.